-With a history dating back to 1886 (mechanical engineering) and 1933 (aerospace engineering), the Department of Aerospace and Engineering at Notre Dame is here to #Innovate4Humanity as we strive to be a force for good in the world.
+With a history dating back to 1886 (mechanical engineering) and 1933 (aerospace engineering), the Department of Aerospace and Engineering at Notre Dame is building a better world for all as we strive to be a force for good in the world.

 Our faculty bring great knowledge and creativity to their research and the classroom, advancing understanding of the world we live in, developing new technologies that shape our lives, and educating undergraduate and graduate students who become innovators and thought leaders across industry and academia.

 As a department, we seek excellence in all that we do, we value and support the contributions and perspectives of all, and we celebrate all of our successes as we seek to embody what it means to be a Notre Dame Engineer.

 Our undergraduate programs offer two B.S. degree options, one in Aerospace Engineering and one in Mechanical Engineering, each having:

 - Core and elective classes that provide both a foundation in fundamentals and the flexibility to specialize in areas such as energy, bioengineering, design, and computing

 - Study abroad options – both during the school year and in the summer – in locations that include London and Rome that are integrated into the curriculum so they don’t hinder degree progress